Understanding Mindfulness Meditation

 The unconscious feeds our sub-conscious mind which processes the information based on believes we currently hold and passes them on to the conscious mind – the ego.
 The ego thus receives information from our higher conscious or our lower conscious.

 The ego then makes a decision.
 You have the choice to listen to your higher conscious or your lower conscious.
 We generally choose what we know based on emotions – which is often a habit from the lower conscious.
-Oftentimes these actions no longer serves us.
+Oftentimes these actions no longer serve you.

 The higher conscious mind usually gives us new information from the collective unconscious of Akashic records.
 This is where true wisdom is stored.
 But it is only when the mind is still that we notice when new information comes from the higher conscious mind.